UniqueNetwork/unique_docs/docs/tutorials/minting/prepare-account.md

-# How to create a Substrate Account and OPL Tokens
+# Getting Account and OPL Tokens

-### 4.1 Generate address and seed phrase
+## Generate address and seed phrase

 You will need an address with a balance to create the collection and tokens.
 If you don't have an account yet, you may create it with [Polkadot{.js} extension for Chrome](https://polkadot.js.org/extension/).